Knowledge is a Leader and a Ruler

 Toward a solution to this problem

 The Laches and the Protagoras suggest that knowledge of the definitions and of the good are somehow the same thing.
+(Remember that although it is traditional to describe Socrates in many of the early dialogues as searching for a "definition," he is not interested in the meaning of words.
+In the Laches, e.g., he wants to know what courage is.)

 In the Laches, Nicias says that Socrates and Laches have not been "defining courage" in the right way (194c).
 Laches had been defining courage in terms of salient examples, that someone who is courageous "is willing to stay at his post and face the enemy, and does not run away" (Laches 1903e).
 Nicias suggests a different approach and that in fact "courage is a kind of wisdom (σοφίαν)" (Laches 194d).
 Socrates seems to encourage this suggestion and to suggest further that this wisdom is knowledge of what is good and what is bad (Laches 199b-199e).
 The idea, then, in the case of courage, is that a human being knows what courage is just in case he knows what is good and what is bad in circumstances that inspire fear and hence acts appropriately.